 Steroids can affect how the body reacts to insulin, another hormone that controls the level of sugar in the blood.
 As a result, people living with or at risk of diabetes must be cautious before taking steroids.

-People use steroids to treat a wide range of conditions, including autoimmune disorders and problems relating to inflammation, such as arthritis.
+People use steroids to treat a wide range of conditions, including autoimmune disorders and inflammatory conditions, such as arthritis.
 They work by reducing immune activity and inflammation, so they can help prevent tissue damage.

-In this article, we explain the connection between prednisone and diabetes and provide practical steps that a person can take to manage the risks.
+This article explains the connection between prednisone and diabetes and provides practical steps a person can take to manage the risks.

-Diabetes can result from a fault in the way that the body reacts to insulin or a problem with the production of insulin in the pancreas.
+Diabetes can result from a fault in how the body reacts to insulin or a problem with insulin production in the pancreas.

-When blood sugar levels are high, the pancreas secretes insulin, and it travels to the liver.
+When blood sugar levels are high, the pancreas secretes insulin, which travels to the liver.

-The arrival of insulin at the liver triggers a drop in the amount of sugar that this organ typically releases to fuel the cells.
+The arrival of insulin in the liver triggers a drop in the amount of sugar this organ typically releases to fuel the cells.
 Instead, sugar enters the cells straight from the bloodstream.
 This process reduces overall blood sugar concentration.

 Steroids can make the liver less sensitive to insulin because they cause it to carry on releasing sugar, even if the pancreas is also releasing insulin.
 This continued release of sugar triggers the pancreas to stop producing the hormone.

 If this process continues, it causes insulin resistance.
 The cells no longer respond to insulin, regardless of whether the body produces it or a person injects it to control diabetes.